Walmart’s Marketing Mix (4P) Analysis & Recommendations

 Recommendations for Walmart’s Marketing Mix or 4P

 Walmart’s marketing mix is a product of strategic choices consistent with business-level and corporate strategies.
 Considering the company’s current business effectiveness despite Amazon and other major competitors, these 4Ps are effective in ensuring profitability in the highly saturated retail market.
-The product element of the marketing mix reflects Walmart’s efforts in growing its business, partly through diversification.
+The product element of this marketing mix reflects Walmart’s efforts in growing its business, partly through diversification.
 The combination of promotional efforts and public relations helps the retail and e-commerce business thrive by maintaining a strong presence in the market.
 On the other hand, the place element of Walmart’s marketing mix has sufficient distribution channels, in tandem with strong e-commerce websites.
-The 4P is effective, but the recommendation is to increase business presence in other countries to bolster the company’s global competitive advantage in retail and e-commerce.
+This 4P is effective, but the recommendation is to increase business presence in other countries to bolster the company’s global competitive advantage in retail and e-commerce.

 References